andrea-rossi-univpm/programmazione-avanzata/README.md

 Utils module for operating with objects.
 Might be enriched with more auxiliary functions in the future.
 For now the only function exported is for extracting multiple `coordinates` key on geoJSON of type `FeatureCollection`.
 This is done using functional programming with redux, recursion, concatenation of arrays and ObjectEntries function to iterate over key/value pair of an object passed in input.

 ### Conversion Handler
-This module use directly proj4js library including it using `require("proj4")`. <br> Export outside different functions such as:
+This module use directly proj4js library including it using `require("proj4")`. <br> Export outside:
 1. `setEPSGRegistry` : Using `proj4jsLIB.defs` function set definition of previously loaded EPSG registry iterating with `forEach` each entries and adding 'EPSG:' to the system name.
 2. `convertLatLong` : Perform a conversion of latitude / longitude couple, other this as parameter are passed also source and destination system.
 Conversion is performed using `forward()` function.